AdaTsanQin/COMP333/README.md

   PRIMARY KEY (`task_id`)
 )
 `

-Now you can add add,update and delete reviews after an order is dropped.
-Use Manage Reviews tab.
+Now you can add, update, and delete reviews after an order is dropped.
+Use the Manage Reviews tab.